 Keith Storace is a registered psychologist with the Psychology Board of Australia (PsyBA) and associate fellow with the Australasian College of Health Service Management (ACHSM).
 He has designed and implemented health and wellbeing frameworks across the community, health and education sectors.
 Keith’s current focus is on developing his work in Appreciative Dialogue (ApDi) to assist individuals in moving from self-doubt to inspired positive action.

 Having attended the World Appreciative Inquiry Conference (WAIC) in Nice, France in March this year, I was left with the thought that the more we understand our own story and the things that stir our curiosity, the more likely we will recognise all that emerges to liberate who we truly are.
 Every conference attendee I met reflected this and keen to talk about how they came to embrace Appreciative Inquiry.
-Voices from the Field for this special Issue of AI Practitioner presents the stories of four attendees: Joeri Kabalt (The Netherlands), Gwendal Marrec (France), Andrea Kane Frank (USA) and Wendy Gain (Australia).
+Voices from the Field for this special Issue of AI Practitioner presents the stories of three attendees: Gwendal Marrec (France), Andrea Kane Frank (USA) and Wendy Gain (Australia).

 Read Gwendal Marrec’s story Appreciative Inquiry: A Real Accelerator for Commitment!

 Read Wendy Gain’s story Appreciative Inquiry: Compassionate Communities and Palliative Care